ErwinRieger/ddprint/README.md

 buffer the received data in the firmware (i call it 'SwapDevice').
 The SD card is used in 'raw mode' without a filesystem on it - an existing filesystem and its contents will be erased!

+Some Features:

+*   Interrupt based movement with linear acceleration.
+*   Look ahead path planning (Keep the speed high when possible.
+High cornering speed).
+*   Hardware and software endstop support.
+*   EEPROM storage of parameters.
+*   Temperature oversampling.
-A simple form of a "AutoTemp" algorithm is implemented, the hotend temperature is increased for parts of the model where high printing speeds are reached.
+*   A simple form of an "AutoTemp" algorithm, the hotend temperature is increased for parts of the model where high printing speeds are reached.
+*   PID auto-tuning.
+Measuring and plotting (gnuplot) of the hotend temperature stepresponse.

 Links